-- lua Start an interactive lua interpreter. - lua -f <filename>, lua --file <filename> Load the specified file and run the lua script within.
+- lua Start an interactive lua interpreter.
+Type quit on an empty line and hit enter to exit the interpreter. - lua -f <filename>, lua --file <filename> Load the specified file and run the lua script within.
 The filename is interpreted relative to the Dwarf Fortress game directory. - lua -s [<filename>], lua --save [<filename>] Load the specified file and run the lua script within.
 The filename is interpreted relative to the current save directory.
 If the filename is not supplied, it loads dfhack. lua. - :lua <lua statement> Parses and executes the given lua statement like the interactive interpreter would.